zchee/golang-wiki/gopls.md

 ## Status

 `gopls` is currently under active development by the Go team.
 The code is in the x/tools repository, in [golang.org/x/tools/internal/lsp](https://golang.org/x/tools/internal/lsp) and [golang.org/x/tools/cmd/gopls](https://golang.org/x/tools/cmd/gopls).
 Because we are actively working on `gopls`, it is not stable.
 If you choose to use it, be aware that things may regularly break or change.
+For more `gopls` discussion, join the `#gopls` channel in the [Gopher Slack](https://invite.slack.golangbridge.org).

 ## Troubleshooting

 If you see a `gopls` error or crash, or `gopls` just stops working, please capture your `gopls` log and file an issue on the [Go issue tracker](https://github.com/golang/go/issues/new?title=x%2Ftools%2Fcmd%2Fgopls%3A%20%3Cfill%20this%20in%3E).
 Please attach the log and any other relevant information, or if you have one, a case that reproduces the issue.
 If possible, it is helpful to mention an estimated timestamp for when the problem first occurred, or an approximate timestamp for when you reproduced the problem.
 It is also helpful to see your `gopls` editor configurations, such as a VSCode `settings.json` file.

 You can then try to restart your `gopls` instance by restarting your editor, which, in most cases, should correct the problem.
 For VSCode users, the `gopls` log can be found by going to "View: Debug Console" -> "Output" -> "Tasks" -> "gopls".

+Feel free to ask questions about `gopls` on the `#gopls` [Gopher Slack](https://invite.slack.golangbridge.org) channel.

 ## Installation